Bluscrn99/undertale/README.md

 everything was created by .shortpie. and you can find the original at https://deltarune.win

 > [!TIP]
-> To bypass the ownership check, you can run the index.html in one of the chapter folders directly.
+> To bypass the ownership check, you can run the index.html in the play folder directly.

 > [!WARNING]
 > THIS PROJECT IS FOR EDUCATIONAL PURPOSES ONLY.
 DO NOT DISTRIBUTE THIS.